AnhPhix3405/device-os-lab/CONTRIBUTING.md

 2. Verify that the updates do not introduce breaking changes.
 3. Update any relevant documentation, including `README.md` and `docs/dependencies.md`.
 4. Test the project thoroughly to ensure compatibility with the updated dependencies.

+## Pre-Commit Hooks for Code Formatting

+To ensure consistent code formatting, pre-commit hooks have been added.
+These hooks automatically format code before commits are made.
+Contributors should:

+1. Install the pre-commit hooks by running the setup script: `scripts/setup_hooks.sh`.
+2. Ensure all code adheres to the formatting rules defined in `.clang-format`.
+3. Verify that the hooks are functioning correctly by attempting a commit.